Colton Underwood's Big "GMA" Interview Included A Belated Apology To Ex Cassie Randolph

 Part of Underwood’s process of accepting himself and seeking happiness was understanding how his internal struggle with his sexuality may have affected the people around him, namely ex-girlfriend Randolph.
 The pair famously did not get engaged at the end of their time on The Bachelor but seemed content to pursue a long-term relationship.
 However, things went left in May 2020 when they broke up, and Underwood allegedly resorted to a number of disturbing tactics to keep tabs on Randolph after the split.
 Last September, just months after their breakup, Randolph was granted a temporary restraining order against her ex-boyfriend, claiming that he'd been harassing her via text, stalking her and her family, and had even placed a tracking device on her car without her knowledge.
 (The restraining order has since been dropped.)

 Almost a year after their breakup, Underwood is finally publicly apologizing to Randolph.
-According to him, much of his misbehavior stemmed from his own personal life, and he acknowledges now that his behavior was wrong.
+According to him, much of his misbehaviour stemmed from his own personal life, and he acknowledges now that his behaviour was wrong.

 Advertisement